prisma-ro/prisma-open-reports/README.md

 # prisma-open-reports

 Public portal for report submissions. **[Submit a report](https://reports.prisma-safety.com)**.

 ## Data Collection and Processing Agreement

-- Collected data shall be entirely anonymous _(Do not collect any personally identifiable data)_
+- Collected data shall be entirely anonymous _(Do not collect any personally identifiable data)_.

-- You may find the agreement [here](public/docs/Acord-Prelucrarea-Datelor-Furnizate-pe-Platforma-Open-Reports.pdf)
+- You may find the agreement [here](public/docs/Acord-Prelucrarea-Datelor-Furnizate-pe-Platforma-Open-Reports.pdf).

 ## Deployment status